Today in Middle Eastern history: the Battle of Yarmouk (636)

 If one were inclined to rank the most important battles in world history, the Battle of Yarmouk probably should be pretty high on the list.
 It eliminated, over the course of one 6-day battle, almost the entirety of the Byzantine military south of the Taurus Mountains, leaving Syria and the rest of the Levant (with Egypt waiting beyond that, and then the rest of North Africa) open to Arab conquest.
 Along with the Battle of Qadisiyah, which was fought in November and essentially destroyed the Sasanian (Persian) Empire, Yarmouk overturned the political situation in the Middle East and opened the way for Islam to emerge from the Arabian peninsula and spread into the wider world.
 I hope we can agree that was a pretty momentous development.

-According to the historical sources, Yarmouk’s result can be attributed to two factors that worked against the Byzantines despite their (somewhat, we can’t be sure how much) larger numbers and better equipment: intelligence (the military kind) and intelligence (the human brain kind).
+According to the historical sources, Yarmouk’s result can be attributed to two factors that worked against the Byzantines despite their (somewhat, we can’t be sure how much) larger numbers and better equipment: intelligence, both the military kind and the general brainiac kind.
 The Byzantine Emperor, Heraclius (d.
-641), alarmed at several smaller Arab successes in Syria (including the capture of Damascus in 634), amassed a large army under the command of an Armenien general named Vahan, whose mission was to pick off several smaller, dispersed Arab forces in the Levant one by one.
+641), alarmed at several smaller Arab successes in Syria (including the capture of Damascus in 634), amassed a large army under the command of an Armenian general named Vahan, whose mission was to pick off several smaller, dispersed Arab forces in the Levant one by one.
 Unfortunately for Heraclius, the Arabs found out about his counterattack (there’s the military intelligence) and adjusted to it.
 Those dispersed armies were all recalled to join the main Arab army in the region at Jabiyah, under the nominal overall command of a man named Abu Ubaydah ibn al-Jarrar.

 (Incidentally, when I use the word “Arab” here and in other places when I’m talking about the early Islamic conquests, it’s shorthand.
 There were non-Arabs in the “Arab” armies, and there were Arabs in the Byzantine and Sasanian armies that the “Arab” armies were fighting.
-Labels are imperfect things but it would be hard to talk about anything without them.)
+The label is imperfect but I hope it gets the point across.)

-The sources suggest that the Byzantine army was somewhere in the neighborhood of 100,000 men, which would have been absolutely massive for that time, and that the combined Arab army was around 24,000 men.
+There are early sources that put the size of the Byzantine army in the hundreds of thousands.
 These numbers, which come from the Arab sources, are probably exaggerated to emphasize the great Arab victory against all odds.
 It stretches disbelief to think the plague-stricken, war-weary Byzantine Empire could’ve mustered that large an army at this point in its history even including allies, especially when there were still other parts of the empire that needed defending.
-But I think it’s fair to say that the Arabs were outnumbered to some degree.
-Luckily for them, Abu Ubaydah had the good sense to defer most command decisions to his deputy, Khalid ibn al-Walid, and Khalid’s considerable abilities as a general helped overcome the numerical disadvantage (there’s the human intelligence).
+Modern estimates vary widely, from around 25,000 to as many as 150,000 soldiers.
+If you forced me to guess I’d probably split the difference and say somewhere in the 50,000 to 80,000 range, but lucky for me you can’t really force me to do that.
+Most historians believe the Arab army was somewhere in the 25,000 to 40,000 range and was heavily outnumbered, which is the basis for my Byzantine guess.
+Although his army was outnumbered, Abu Ubaydah had the good sense to defer most command decisions to his deputy, Khalid ibn al-Walid.
+There’s the other kind of intelligence.

 After a couple of weeks of skirmishes between the two armies, they wound up near the Yarmouk River in the modern Israel-Jordan-Syria border region.
 The Byzantines were biding time, waiting for the Persians (with whom they’d recently concluded an alliance) to put together an army that could attempt to retake Iraq and force the Arabs into a two-front war.
-But the strain of keeping such a large army in the field started to wear on the Byzantines, with supplies limited and the army’s various Greek, Armenian, and Christian Arab factions beginning to squabble among themselves.
+But the strain of keeping such a large army in the field started to show, as supplies began to run out and the army’s various Greek, Armenian, and Christian Arab factions started squabbling among themselves.
 The Arabs also decided to force the issue.
-Khalid, we’re told, arranged his numerically smaller army in a large number of small units in order to make it look bigger, and the Byzantines felt obligated to attack before more Arab reinforcements could arrive.
+Khalid, we’re told, arranged his numerically inferior army in a large number of small units in order to make it look bigger, and, thus fooled, the Byzantines felt obligated to attack before more Arab reinforcements could arrive.

 Though we like to think of our modern world as more civilized than the world of the distant past, the fact is that most of the deadliest battles in human history are modern, because technology has made it easier and easier to kill large numbers of people.
-In pre-modern battles, it’s been my experience that the heaviest casualty figures are usually found in battles where one side gets hemmed in and then completely dissolves into a disorganized, chaotic retreat (the Battle of Cannae, where Hannibal’s men slaughtered anywhere between 2/3 and 7/8 of the opposing Roman army, is the classic case in point).
-Men are killed by the army chasing them, but also by their stampeding comrades and major obstacles in the way of their flight.
+In pre-modern battles, the heaviest casualty figures are usually found either in the wake of successful sieges or in battles where one side gets hemmed in and then completely collapses (the Battle of Cannae, where Hannibal’s men slaughtered anywhere between 2/3 and 7/8 of the opposing Roman army, is the classic case in point).
+Soldiers in these situations are killed by the army chasing them, but also by their stampeding comrades and major obstacles in the way of their flight.

 So it was here, where the Byzantine line of retreat was complicated by rivers and mountains and it was a relatively simple matter for the Arab cavalry to cut off the easiest paths of retreat to the north.
 It’s estimated that about half the Byzantine army (whatever size you think it was to begin with) wound up dying, and there are reports of men falling off of cliffs and drowning in rivers in panicked flight, in addition to those who were cut down by the pursuing Arabs.

-The loss of the army was devastating for the Byzantines; the expense of building, equipping, and training a new one was massive and the empire wasn’t exactly flush with cash by this point.
-This is why Byzantine emperors were usually reluctant to commit their armies to pitched battles, because losing an army in this way was almost always worse than simply losing territory or even a major city.
+The loss of the army was devastating for the Byzantines.
+The expense of building, equipping, and training a new army was massive and the empire wasn’t exactly flush with cash by this point.
+Byzantine emperors were for this very reason usually reluctant to commit their armies to pitched battles, because losing an army was almost always worse than simply losing territory or even a city.
 It wasn’t like the good old days, when a Roman defeat just meant that the empire had to tap a little deeper into its then-seemingly inexhaustible supply of manpower.
-The empire just couldn’t rebound from a major defeat the way it had done so frequently back then.
+By the seventh century the supply of available manpower was very easily exhaustible.

 Yarmouk’s outcome seems almost inevitable today with the benefit of hindsight.
 The Byzantine Empire had just been weakened by plague and a major war with the Persians and their empire was coming apart along ethnic and sectarian lines, while the Arabs were fresh, devoted, and seemingly better-led.
 But it must have been a shock to people who were alive when it happened.
 Yes, Arab armies had been successful in small battles with Byzantine forces before this, but here they defeated a large (relatively, at least) Byzantine army in a large battle and, in doing so, signaled decisively that there was a new military power on the block.